sminlee01023/AirWin/README.md

 It is a lightweight IoT prototype project for smart home and environmental automation.

+- **Hardware:** Arduino-based sensors and actuators
+- **Web Interface:** Built with Flask (Python) for monitoring and control

+---

+## Features

 - Collects real-time air quality data from sensors
 - Compares against predefined thresholds
 - Automatically opens/closes a window
+- Simple Flask-based web dashboard for status monitoring and manual control

 ---